witnet/witnet-solidity-bridge/README.md

 # witnet-solidity-bridge

-Open repository containing the smart contracts composing the **Witnet Solidity Bridge** framework.
-This framework enables Solidity developers and smart contracts operating in a long range of EVM-compatible chains to interact with the [Witnet Oracle Blockchain](https://witnet.io) for retrieving and aggregating offchain public data, and randomness.
+Solidity source code of the smart contracts composing the **Witnet EVM Bridge** framework.
+This framework enables smart contracts operating in a long range of EVM-compatible chains to interact with the [Witnet Oracle Blockchain](https://witnet.io) for retrieving and aggregating offchain public data, or as an entropy source for randomness generation.

 ## Install the package

 `$ pnpm install`

-## Deploy the whole WSB framework on a new chain
+## Deploying the Witnet EVM Bridge on a new chain

 ### Pre-assessment